 Loch Duart aims to lead the way in environmental stewardship, feed and welfare.
 Many of our staff have joined Loch Duart to be pioneers in what is still a relatively young industry (Scottish salmon farming is only about 50 years old).

 Loch Duart is driven by a desire to innovate and improve the farming of salmon.
 Due to our relatively small size, the dynamism of our staff and our independent ownership, we have constantly innovated.
 This attracts entrepreneurs and inventors to trial farming innovations on our sites.
 This allows us to continually improve not just our own farming practices but industry practices too.

-Our research and development centres on those areas most challenging to salmon farming – environmental stewardship, feed and welfare.
-We originally initiated three industry-leading approaches based on applied R&D:
+Our research and development concentrates on the most challenging salmon farming issues– environmental stewardship, sustainable feed and improving fish welfare.
+Three industry-leading approaches demonstrate this:

 - Extended fallowing to avoid an ‘environmental footprint’ of farming and to break between generations to allow the sea bed to rest and regenerate.